History of Titusville, PA

 First Baptist Church of Titusville, PA was built between 1865-1868 and is an example of Gothic architecture.

-The Algrunix Building located at W Spring and Washington Street was built in 1894.
+The Algrunix Building located at the corner of W Spring and Washington Street was built in 1894.
 It is an example of Gothic architecture and has a distinctive turret with an onion top.
 The name comes from the owners’ last names.